 Renewal of this commitment for each subsequent year is dependent upon the recipient successfully completing 30 UNL credit hours each academic year (fall and spring semesters).
-Summer hours may be included based on extenuating circumstances.
+Summer hours are not automatically included but you may appeal to use summer hours which will be based on extenuating circumstances.
+Funding for summer is not available.
 In order to complete the requirements for a degree in eight semesters, a student must earn an average of 15 credit hours each semester.
 Successful completion is defined as the sum of all UNL credit hours completed with a grade of A through D- or Pass (P).
 Grades of I, N, W, F, and NR are not considered successfully completed.
 Repeated courses will only count once and must be registered for consecutive semesters.

 Scholarship recipients must enroll full-time (at least 12 UNL credit hours) during each semester of the academic year (fall and spring semesters) in order to receive the benefit.
 These hours must be officially registered by the sixth day of classes (or census date) each semester.